aisleron/aisleron.docs/docs/documentation/settings.md

 **Hide status change message**: By default, a notification is displayed whenever a product's status is changed between *Needed* and *In Stock*.
 With this setting toggled to *On*, the status change notification will be hidden.

 **Show empty aisles**: By default, an aisle will be hidden if it currently doesn't have any visible products.
 Toggle this to *On* to always display all aisles.

+**Tracking mode**: Determines how products will be tracked in lists.
+Available options are:

+* *Checkbox*: Show a checkbox on each product to toggle the needed state.
+Checkbox is the default option.
+* *Quantity*: Show a quantity stepper on each product to track the number of needed items.
+Swipe left or right to toggle the needed status.
+* *Checkbox and Quantity*: Display both the checkbox and the quantity stepper.
+* *None (swipe only)*: Hide both the checkbox and quantity stepper.
+Swipe left or right to toggle the needed status.

 ## Backup/Restore